kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_4.md

 **Lines**

-If you do not have fishing line, you can make it from plant fibers, inner strands of paracord, or other strong cordage.
+If you do not have fishing line, you can make it from plant fibers, inner strands of paracord (using a bend knot to join them together), or other strong cordage.

 **Poles**